How to run a successful chatbot development project

 Good question!
 And we’ll give you a simple answer…

-Of course the full answer is that it depends on how complex the bot is that you want to create.
-If you want to integrate with other products, or use sophisticated NLP / AI techniques then it can take many sprints to train learning algorithms to be effective and meet product goals.
+Of course the full answer is that it depends on how complex the product is that you want to create.
+If you want to integrate with other technology, or use sophisticated NLP / AI techniques then it can take many sprints to train learning algorithms to be effective and meet product goals.

 We’d love to help you realise your vision.
 If you think we can help you, please get in touch.